What is the cost of losing an employee?

 For these reasons, the best solutions go one step further and offer some good advice and recommendations as to how you may work with the work environment and employee engagement on the basis of the feedback from the surveys.

-And the recommendations for actions must flow directly to all the layers in the company – at the levels of the individual, the teams, the management and the top management – so that you may work with prevention as a joint effort for the whole company.
+And the action plans must be implemented in all layers of the company – at the level of the employees, the teams, the management and the top management – so that you may work with prevention as a joint effort for the whole company.

 Predictive analytics – tomorrow’s HR

 The few – but grey – hairs on my head may reveal that I have worked in the HR business for an unsaid number of years now.
 And, until recently, we have primarily worked reactively with our employee feedback.

 Typically, the process has been like this:

 Problems arise…..We collect feedback and discover the problems over several months.…We then correct the problems (mostly).

 Our HR method has therefore been to look back at the data and feedback from various employee engagement surveys.
 In other words, we have had our backs against the future.

 But what if we could look forward, having a sneak peek into the future – and predict employee turnover that hasn’t happened yet?